MatsM16/ddevlib/README.md

 #### SCSS
 Styles written in scss are easier to read and maintain (in my opinion).
-Only simple stiyling is applied to common elements.
+Only simple styling is applied to common elements.
 Some themes are available.
 Read more about [SCSS and SASS](https://sass-lang.com/).

 ## Setup